oasis-tcs/openc2-oc2ls/latest/oc2ls-v1.0-wip.md

 * 3..5	Required and repeatable with a minimum of 3 and maximum of 5 values

 A cardinality of 0..1 denotes a single optional value of the specified type.
 A cardinality of 0..n denotes a field that is either omitted or is an array containing one or more values of the specified type.
-A field with a cardinality of 1 may refer to an ArrarOf type with a minimum length of zero, in which case the field is always present but its value may be an empty array.
+A field with a cardinality of 1 may refer to an ArrayOf type with a minimum length of zero, in which case the field is always present but its value may be an empty array.
 Results are undefined if a field with cardinality 0..1 refers to an ArrayOf type with a minimum length of zero.

 ### 3.1.4 Derived Enumerations
 An Enumerated field may be derived ("auto-generated") from the fields of a Choice, Map or Record type by appending ".*" to the type name.